MeshUDF: Fast and Differentiable Meshing of Unsigned Distance Field Networks: Experiments

+where $a \in M_{\mathbf{z}}$ means sampling 10k points $a$ on the triangulate surface of $M_{\mathbf{z}}$.
+Minimizing $\mathcal{L}_{PC,mesh}$ means that the chamfer distance between the triangulated surfaces and the sample points should be small.
+Crucially, the results of Sec.~\ref{sec:differentiating} guarantee that $\mathcal{L}_{PC,mesh}$ is differentiable with respect to $\bz$, which makes minimization practical.
+We tried minimizing the three loss functions defined above.
+In each case we started the minimization from a randomly chosen latent vector for a garment of the same type as the one we are trying to model, which corresponds to a realistic scenario if the initial estimate is provided by an upstream network.
+We report our results in Tab.~\ref{tab:optim_PC}.
+Minimizing $\mathcal{L}_{PC,mesh}$ clearly yields the best results, which highlights the usefulness of being able to triangulate and to differentiate the result.

-We now turn to the problem of fitting garments to rasterized binary silhouettes.
+\parag{Fitting to Silhouettes.} We now turn to the problem of fitting garments to rasterized binary silhouettes.
 Each test garment $j$ is rendered into a front-facing binary silhouette $S_j \in \{0,1\}^{256 \times 256}$.
 Given $S_j$ only, our goal is to find the latent code $\mathbf{z}_j$ that best encodes $j$.
-We do so by defining a loss function between $S_j$ and the projection of the shape implicitly represented by $\phi_{\theta}(\mathbf{z}, \cdot)$.

-To the best of our knowledge, there exists no differentiable renderer of UDFs.
-Approaches such as~\cite{Liu20b} are differentiable but only work with SDFs and rely on finding a sign change.
-On the other hand, CSP-Net~\cite{Venkatesh21} can render UDFs without meshing them, but not differentiably.
-We therefore propose to plug a differentiable rasterizer of meshes~\cite{Kato18} downstream of our meshing procedure to obtain binary silhouettes while preserving end-to-end differentiability.

-Hence, let $r$ be a differentiable renderer of meshes producing binary silhouettes from the front-facing viewpoint, and let us again denote by $M_{\mathbf{z}}$ the mesh obtained by applying our method on $\phi_{\theta}(\mathbf{z}, \cdot)$.
-We optimize $\mathbf{z}$ via gradient descent by minimizing
+To this end, we minimize